Sabeeh138/OOP-final-project/Project/report.md

 Generate and manage patient bills, invoices, and financial transactions.
 ### Reporting and Analytics:
 Provide insights into hospital performance, patient demographics, and resource utilization.

+## It has 2 main sections:

+### admin panel:
+1. uses a password to login to admin panel
+2. can add staff members details and their information to a binary file (so data cant be manually changed from the file)
+3. can view a list of all staff members from a binary file (so data cant be manually changed from the file)
+4. can search for specific staff member using their id number
+5. can edit specific information for staff members that have already been saved to the file
+6. can delete a data from the file and store that data in a recycled file.
+7. can display the list of all the patients added in the user panel and their data (added on sir's behest)
+8. exit the program with a prompt message

+### user panel:
+1. Patients can register themselves or be registered by hospital staff and update personal info
+2. View and manage appointments, including scheduling, rescheduling, and canceling appointments.
+3. Access and download medical reports, prescriptions, and discharge summaries.
+4. order products and supplies through the store manager menu for the prescribed meds of the patient
+5. exit the terminal with a attractice designed prompt message.

 ## Logic Used:
 ### Object-Oriented Approach: